mydumper/mydumper_docs/myloader_usage_autogenerated.rst

   Number of queries per transaction, default 1000

+.. option:: --max-statement-size

+  Informs what is the max statement size.
+Currently not being used.

+.. option:: --max-transaction-size

+  Set the max size of the transaction in megabytes, default 1000

 .. option:: --append-if-not-exist

   Appends IF NOT EXISTS to the create table statements.
 This will be removed when https://bugs.mysql.com/bug.php?id=103791 has been implemented